Rafael Devers Player Props: Red Sox vs. Giants

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (98) this season while batting .264 with 47 extra-base hits.
+- Devers has 98 hits, which ranks first among Boston hitters this season, while batting .261 with 47 extra-base hits.

-- He ranks 54th in batting average, 69th in on base percentage, and 10th in slugging among qualified batters in baseball.

-- Devers is batting .421 with two homers during his last games and is riding a five-game hitting streak.
+- Among the qualifying batters in MLB play, his batting average ranks 64th, his on-base percentage ranks 75th, and he is 10th in the league in slugging.

-- In 47.9% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in seven contests.
+- Devers has picked up an RBI in 47.4% of his games this year, with two or more RBI in 18.6% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.